Graham: "Listen to Not-Alec-Guiness and run to the Not-Millenium-Falcon and join Not-Han-Solo!"

 Warrior: You must think I am an idiot.

-Durmat: Ok, you're an idiot!
+Durmat: Okay, you're an idiot!
 I will think whatever you want!
 Just don't kill me!

 Sith Inquisitor Storyline